-Analysis-Per the applicant's documentation, the apartment building, 6810 Red Top Road, was constructed in 1948.
+Analysis-Per the applicant's documentation, the apartment building located at 6816 Red Top Road, completed construction in 1950.
 When the applicant applied for a U&O permit, it was determined that certification of nonconforming use is required because the apartment exceeds the current maximum density for a multifamily property in the R-18 Zone.
 The Property Standards Division could not verify that the multifamily apartment building was built in accordance with requirements in effect at the time of construction because the original U&O permit records were not available.
 Therefore, in accordance with Section 27-244(f) of the Zoning Ordinance, the Planning Board must determine whether, in fact, the use was legally established prior to the date it became nonconforming and that it has been in continuous operation since that time.